 -

 California has two different statutes that criminalize auto theft.
-The only difference is whether the defendant intends to take the car temporarily or permanently.
-Each crime may be punished as a misdemeanor or a felony.
+Each crime may be punished as a misdemeanor or a felony depending on the value of the car.

 -